-- underwriting and claims handling activities of certain "Change of Ownership" risks assumed by SCOR Europe have been outsourced to specialized underwriting and claims handling agencies located in Norway.
-Regular monitoring and review of these outsourced activities is ensured by a specialized SCOR underwriting manager; - These outsourcing relationships are documented through adequate outsourcing agreements and closely monitored by the person designated by SCOR Europe for this purpose.
+- claims handling activities of certain space and aviation risks assumed by SCOR Europe have been outsourced to companies located in France and in the UK, that are specialized underwriting agencies.
+A SCOR underwriting manager specialized in the review of these risks monitors these outsourced relationships closely, through attendance at regular technical meetings, frequent reporting and audits - underwriting and claims handling activities of certain "Change of Ownership" risks assumed by SCOR Europe have been outsourced to specialized underwriting and claims handling agencies located in Norway.
+Regular monitoring and review of these outsourced activities is ensured by a specialized SCOR underwriting manager; - These outsourcing relationships are documented through adequate outsourcing agreements and closely monitored by the designated person of SCOR Europe in charge of monitoring;